HarmonyEarth/r3f-sims-online-ts/README.md

 # Typescript Version of Wawa Sensei's React Three Fiber Sims Inspired Game

 Made a Typescript version of Wawa Sensei's Sims game, while also integrating my own tweaks and optimizations throughout the codebase.
+Please browse through the branches to view code for each tutorial in the series.

 ![Video Thumbnail](http://img.youtube.com/vi/uLv1Zu8GyUw/maxresdefault.jpg)